Courses

 - Human Genetics

-Trainees are required to take one quarter of Human Genetics 282 per year.
+Trainees are required to take two of the following courses.

 - Human Genetics

-282. Topics on Scientific Careers.
+- Human Genetics 282.
+Topics on Scientific Careers.
 Units: 2.
 Lecture, two hours.
-Covers topics related to scientific careers such as scientific writing and presentation (including to non-scientific audiences), grant writing and reviewing, curricula vitae, hiring process, social media usage, developing short- and long-term goals, and balancing career and non-work life.
+Covers topics related to scientific careers such as scientific writing and presentation (including to non-scientific audiences), grant writing and reviewing, curricula vitae, hiring process, social media usage, developing short- and long-term goals, balancing career and non-work life, and social and ethical issues in biomedical research.
 Exploration of differences between industry, government, teaching-college, and research-college careers.
 S/U grading.

 5. Ethics Course